relativitydev/relativity-trace-documentation/docs/administrator_guide/ingestion/ingestion_profiles.md

 `Source Field Name` - The name of the column in the loadfile that will be used with the ingestion profile

-> **Note:** The Source Field Name is case sensitive when matching with a column in the loadfile.
+The Source Field Name is case sensitive when matching with a column in the loadfile.
+{: .info }

 `Relativity Field` - The field in Relativity that will have it's value populated